 - Write A Contact List.
 Write a list of people that you are interested in meeting at the conference.
 In my case, I was interested in meeting people delivering workshops, others interested in online courses, and productivity experts.
 I suggest starting small with 5-10 people on contact list.
 (Thanks for X, author of Y, for inspiring me to create a contact list.

 - Save Up A Conference Budget.
 There’s a cost to attend conferences and get the most value out of them.
-Plan to spend money on restaurants, drinks, taxis and other expenses.
+Plan to spend money on restaurants, drinks, taxis and other expenses like promotional products.
 In my case, I actually returned home with a surplus from the conference.

 - Look For Small Groups.
 Attending a conference with hundreds or thousands of people is intimidating even if you are outgoing.
 After all, where do you start?
 That’s why there is such value in searching for small groups such as meetups, committees and other activities.
 If you are not sure where to begin, contact the conference organizers and ask for suggestions on where to find meetups and small groups related to your interests.